 Box for Business is another file-sharing and collaborating tool that draws companies away from SharePoint.
 Its primary feature is its storage ability, with a relatively low price tag:

-- Enterprise plan: $15 per user per month with unlimited storage
+- Business plan: $20 per user per month with unlimited storage

 In addition, Box does not offer offline access, so let’s hope your Internet connection stays in tact if you need to grab documents off of the cloud.